ladybirdweb/faveo-server-images/docs/installation/providers/community/generic.md

 ### 6. Optional: Setup the queues with Redis, Beanstalk or Amazon SQS

-Monica can work with a queue mechanism to handle different events, so we don't block the main thread while processing stuff that can be run asynchronously, like sending emails.
-By default, Monica does not use a queue mechanism but can be setup to do so.
+Faveo can work with a queue mechanism to handle different events, so we don't block the main thread while processing stuff that can be run asynchronously, like sending emails.
+By default, Faveo does not use a queue mechanism but can be setup to do so.

 We recommend that you do not use a queue mechanism as it complexifies the overall system and can make debugging harder when things go wrong.